404Future/404Future/README.md

 I also intend to complete network & infrastructure related courses from the same vendors.
 I'm mostly eager to learn how things work, and believe that all knowledge gained can only compliment eachother.

-*Feel free to check my repositories if you're interested in my work.*
+*Feel free to check my repositories if you're interested in what I'm working on.*

 # Completed Certifications / Courses
 - [Try Hack Me - Web Fundamentals](https://github.com/404Future/File-Uploads/blob/main/THM%20-%20Web%20Fundamentals.pdf)